ppaltsokas/virtual-me-chatbot-v2/SECURITY.md

 4. **Review your Git history**:
    - If key was committed, consider rewriting history (advanced)
-   - Or just ensure it's removed from current files
+   - Or remove it from current files

 ---

-**Remember**: Security is an ongoing process.
-Always be mindful of where you store sensitive information!
+Security is an ongoing process.
+Keep sensitive information in environment variables only.